Hello Holos

 Breaking it down

-because the CUE files in the platform directory
+We run holos render platform because the CUE files in the platform directory

-export a Platform resource to holos
+export a Platform resource to holos.

-directory is the default entry point to the platform rendering
+The platform/ directory is the default entry point to the platform rendering

 process.
-Override with --platform <dir>
+Override with --platform <dir>.

 Components are the building blocks of a Platform.
 The platform/podinfo.cue

-file integrates the podinfo
+file integrates the podinfo component with the Platform.

 Holos requires two fields to integrate a component with the platform: